The Beyond (band): Crawl

 The Beyond signed a publishing deal with Island Music and a development deal with EMI.
 Conscious of the inestimable value of grassroots development, The Beyond passed on major options the first time out, releasing the Manic Sound Panic EP on UK record label Big Cat.
 An impressive agenda of live work ensued including support slots with the Red Hot Chili Peppers, Soundgarden, Claytown Troupe, Acid Reign, and Xentrix.
 Their first album, Crawl, was released in April 1991, on the EMI subsidiary label Harvest and includes the singles One Step Too Far (number 97 on the singles chats), Empire, and The Raging E.P. which took the band into the UK Top 75.
 Crawl was produced by Barry Clempson (Depeche Mode, The The).
 Following its release, more touring ensued, this time including a full European tour with Living Colour.

 A unique arrangement between EMI and the US-based independent company Continuum withdrew The Beyond from their contract with EMI USA in order to develop the band through a more appropriate and streetwise independent avenue.
 The following year, Crawl was released in the US on the Continuum label with a revised track listing ('Second Sight' was replaced by former UK b-sides 'Nail' and 'Everybody Wins'), followed subsequently by a European support slot to Canadian band Rush.

 Chasm

-During time spent in the USA, while Crawl was receiving rave reviews, The Beyond met Jim 'Foetus' Thirlwell and decided he should produce their second album titled 'Chasm'.
+During time spent in the US, while Crawl was receiving rave reviews, The Beyond met Jim 'Foetus' Thirlwell and decided he should produce their second album titled 'Chasm'.
 Once again, The Beyond decided to go the independent route.
 A deal between EMI UK and Music For Nations saw Music For Nations marketing and distributing Chasm in Europe.
 The J. G. Thirlwell-produced Chasm was released on the 13th of April 1993.